 You will be able to resell your house at any time if Meath County Council agrees.
 However, if you sell before the end of the 20, 25 or 30 years of the incremental purchase charge, you will have to pay back the value of the outstanding charge on your house to Meath County Council.

 In order to apply you must:

-- Be a Local Authority housing tenant for at least one year
+- Be a Local Authority housing tenant for at least 10 years

 - Have a reckonable income that comes mainly from regular employment and not solely from social welfare